Tuscaloosa couple in Israel trying to come home to Alabama as war continues

 BALDWIN COUNTY, Ala.
-(WKRG) — A Tuscaloosa couple is visiting Israel as the war between Israel and the terrorist group Hamas continues.
+(WKRG) — A Tuscaloosa couple is visiting Israel as the war between Israel and Hamas continues.

 Gene Poole and his wife, Jamie Poole, left Tuscaloosa on Tuesday and headed for Israel for a trip of a lifetime to explore the holy land.
 On Saturday, their trip took an unexpected turn when Hamas attacked Israeli towns.